13 Ways: The Wonder Wall

 Dr. Jellicoe remained silent for several minutes before responding, perhaps giving Tom time to add to his story, perhaps considering what he’d said, or perhaps performing some other inscrutable but necessary service.

 “Yes, that is what Gayla said she saw, too,” she said.
 “Except for a few differences.
 Do you know what those differences are?
 I am sure she told you.”

 “Yes, of course.
 She’s told me again and again.”

 Tom wondered whether, if he stared at The Old Guitarist long enough, he would begin to hear a melancholy Spanish tune, and smell the streets of Barcelona.

 “She told me, Dr. Jellicoe, that there were no swimming sea creatures on that wall, and no lit-up stars or planets, and no music, and no sea breeze … And certainly no children, laughing or otherwise.
-And she told me all of these things as she pulled me away from the wall, and away from the staring customers in the parking lot.
-And she told me them all over again, all the way home in the car – which she insisted on driving.”
+She told me all of these things as she pulled me away from the wall, and away from the staring customers in the parking lot.
+And she told me these same things, all over again, all the way home in the car – which she insisted on driving.”

 “And did you believe her?”

 “I don’t know what I believe anymore, Dr. Jellicoe.”

 Dr. Jellicoe glanced away from Tom then, as she removed her glasses, rubbed her eyes, and sat back again in her brown leather chair.
 Tom heard her sigh.